TicketKick Written Defenses

 We charge up front for our services.
 You can pay with any major credit card including American Express or Discover.
 Remember, we offer a Partial Flat Fee Refund (subject to our Terms & Conditions).

 How do I begin the process with TicketKick®?

 Go to our Get Started Page and fill out the forms to provide us with some information about your case.

 Do I have to personally visit TicketKick® to use the service?

-No. Our service is only available online.
+No. Our service is available online.
 This makes the process very easy and convenient for our customers.
-We do not accept walk-ins at our corporate office.

 What violations does TicketKick® help with?